ansys/pyansys-dev-guide/doc/source/how-to/packaging.rst

       If you are using extras as a workaround for dependency groups, be cautious about the potential for dependency conflicts.
 Extras are not designed to handle complex dependency scenario.
-More importantly, most of our projects have testing and documentation dependency groups that should not be user facing.
+More importantly, most PyAnsys projects have testing and documentation dependency groups that should not be user facing.
 Therefore, do not include inside the ``all`` target any of the testing or documentation dependencies (that is, ``pytest``, ``pytest-cov``, ``sphinx``, ``sphinx-autoapi``, and similar).